Some gratuitous advice on why and how to keep a written log detailing your science.

 - Do not use Sharpie (or equivalent) permanent markers for notebook entries: these markers were very good at resisting water spills, but were removed by many solvents.
 More importantly, permanent markers tend to bleed through to the underlying page, which makes for rather sloppy, illegible laboratory notebooks.
-Sharpie ink also fades over time, especially when used on plastic (like microfuge tubes or plastic plant stakes).
+Sharpie ink also fades over time, especially when used on plastics such as microfuge tubes or plant stakes.
 I’m not sure whether the fade is sublimation or interaction with some wavelength of light.

-- Do not use pencils (e.g., like lead photo!).
-Although graphite is wonderfully resistant to many solvents, it is famously prone to being erased, which can be terrible if you erase something that, in fact, was rather important.
-Also, if you decide to patent a thought or protocol, you need to show the laboratory notebook to the patent office, and they will laugh their heads off if you show up with a pencil-filled notebook.
+- Do not use pencils.
+Although graphite is resistant to many solvents, it turns out to be really easy to erase.
+If you erase something that in hindsight was rather important, you’ll feel like an idiot.
+Also, the folks at the patent office will laugh their heads off if you show up with a pencil-filled notebook.

-- Ball points, despite heated opinions to contrary by many researchers, are absolutely terrible at resisting most solvents and smears.
-If your mentor insists on ballpoints, snear knowingly.
+- Ball point pens, despite strong opinions to contrary by some of my friends, are often terrible at resisting solvents and smears.
+If your mentor insists on ballpoints, sneer knowingly.

-- I didn’t test Crayons, unfortunately.
+- I didn’t test Crayons.
 If you use them, just be sure to stay in between the lines.

-- If you work at a nuclear power plant, at the International Space Station, or are constructing a dirty bomb, please be aware that radiation can affect ink.
-For details, read this article (pdf).
+- If you work at a nuclear power plant, at the International Space Station, or are experimenting with dirty bomb designs, please be aware that radiation can affect ink.
+For details, read this (pdf).

 What should go into your notebook: